One of our oldest communications customers said “Every off-grid project is a Picasso”.

 Superwind 350 Turbine Mast Strategy

-Instead of forcing customers into a ‘one fit’ clamp-over design for masts, superwind developed an internal bushing mast integration system for all superwind 350 turbines, allowing for great variation in mast structures and materials.
-The system is based on a fixed Yaw-Shaft size that can fit into different sized mast mounting bushings that can then fit into standard tube and pipe sizes available in the world.
+Instead of forcing customers into a ‘one fit’ clamp-over design for masts, superwind has developed an internal bushing mast integration system for all Superwind 350 turbines, allowing for great variation in mast structures and materials.
+The system is based on a fixed Yaw-Shaft size that can fit into different sized mast mounting bushings.
+These bushings can then fit into standard tube and pipe sizes available around the world.
 These bushings are typically stainless steel, but for certain applications we also make several sizes in Delrin (saltwater-proof plastic).
-A quick look to the bushing section of our SW350 Manual illustrates that most of the masts work around the use of any 2” schedule 40 metal pipe (very common materials in North and South America) as well as E.U. standard pipe sizes.
-The mast can be aluminum pipe, cast drill pipe, steel, stainless, etc.

-Because of the weight and higher loadings (the 1250 has 4 times the swept area of the superwind 350) the internal bushing system of our smaller turbine was not appropriate for the 1250.
-Instead, we created a standardized flange system that is heavy duty enough to mount the turbine, and easy to assemble using standard tools.
+Due to the weight and higher wind loadings of the Superwind 1250, the internal bushing system of our smaller turbine was not appropriate for the 1250.
+Instead, we created a standardized flange system that is robust enough to mount the turbine, yet easily assembled using standard tools.

-The 1250 turbine Yaw Shaft itself makes up the top of the flange pairing allowing a strong tight connection to the top of the desired mast.
-This smart design allows for a wide range of mast integrations and allows for a variety of mast fabrication materials that can be used – often sourced locally to the project site.
+The 1250 turbine Yaw Shaft itself mates directly to the flange, providing flexibility for a wide range of mast integration options – most of which can be sourced locally to the project site.

 FMR-1250 Mounting Flange Ring

-Most our customers who have asked for the 1250 to be built had permanent mast towers in mind.
-These integrations could be free standing tapered mast poles, guided telescoping pipe stands, or the tops of properly sized triangle towers.
-What is important is not to just account for the 1250 turbine’s weight, but more importantly the 360 degree lateral thrust forces (from the wind itself) on the mast structure as well as the wind turbine.
-Again, since our 1250 turbine blades ‘feather’, the lateral thrust produced by the superwind 1250 is much lower than other similar sized wind turbines.
-Also remember that just because the superwind 1250 turbine is larger than the 350, doesn’t mean it cannot be made useful in mobile or re-deployable applications.
-A simple hinged base system combined with a properly sized hand crank or winch may allow for easy installation as well as rapid and repeated deployment.
+As the Superwind 1250 turbine blades ‘feather’, the lateral thrust produced is much lower than other similar sized wind turbines.
+Also keep in mind that while the Superwind 1250 turbine is larger than the Superwind 350, it can still be utilized in mobile or re-deployable applications.
+A simple hinged base system combined with a properly sized hand crank or winch allows for easy installation, as well as rapid and repeated deployment.